Code-Institute-Submissions/Flask-Revuu-It/readme.md

 - W3schools.com: for code used on contact form page and implementation if necessary.[W3Schools](https://www.w3schools.com/)

 ### Media
-- The photos used in this site were obtained  [Unsplash](https://unsplash.com/) [Markusspiske](https://unsplash.com/@markusspiske) + [DIY DOG](https://www.brewdog.com/uk/community/diy-dog)
+- The photos used in this site were obtained from  [Unsplash](https://unsplash.com/)
-- Main Images on Recipe Cards taken from PunkAPI.

 ### Acknowledgements
-- PunkAPI - MAin API for generation of content
-- https://www.brewersfriend.com/beer-priming-calculator/ - Aided in formula for generation of Priming sugar calculator

 - Mentor Adegbenga Adeye:  for site layout inspiration, constructive advice.
 Github : https://github.com/deye9